 To file taxes electronically on a Married Filing Jointly tax return, both spouses must be present to sign the required forms.

-Trained community volunteers can help eligible taxpayers with all special credits, such as the EITC, Child Tax Credit or Credit for the Elderly.
-Also, many sites have language specialists to assist people with limited English skills.
-To locate the nearest VITA site, taxpayers should check the VITA site List available online at www.IRS.gov or call 1-800-906-9887.
+Trained community volunteers can help eligible taxpayers with credits, such as the EITC, Child Tax Credit or Credit for the Elderly.
+Also, many sites have multilingual volunteers who can assist people with limited English skills.
+To locate the nearest VITA site, taxpayers should call 800-906-9887.

 The military also partners with the IRS to provide free tax assistance to military personnel and their families.
 The Armed Forces Tax Council (AFTC) consists of the tax program coordinators for the Army, Air Force, Navy, Marine Corps and Coast Guard.
 The AFTC oversees the operation of the military tax programs worldwide, and serves as the main conduit for outreach by the IRS to military personnel and their families.
 Volunteers are trained and equipped to address military specific tax issues, such as combat zone tax benefits and the effect of the EITC guidelines.

 In addition to free tax return preparation assistance, most sites use free electronic filing.
 An e-filed tax return means a fast refund.
-Taxpayers who combine e-file and direct deposit can generally get their refunds in as few as 10 days.
+The IRS can generally issue refunds to taxpayers who combine e-file and direct deposit in as few as 10 days.

 Taxpayers who file electronically also can opt to file now and pay later.
-If taxpayers owe, they can make a payment April 18, 2011, by authorizing an electronic funds withdrawal (direct debit) from a checking or savings account, paying by credit card, by check or money order (made out to the United States Treasury) using Form 1040-V, Payment Voucher.
+If taxpayers owe, they can make a payment April 17, 2012, by authorizing an electronic funds withdrawal (direct debit) from a checking or savings account, paying by credit, by check or money order (made out to the United States Treasury) using Form 1040-V, Payment Voucher.

 Taxpayers also can seek free assistance at the 400 IRS Taxpayer Assistance Centers nationwide.
-On Saturday, Jan.
-29, and Saturday, Feb.
-5, the IRS will open selected offices to provide special assistance to EITC eligible taxpayers.
-In addition, a number of community partners will also open their doors.
 Locations nationwide are listed on www.IRS.gov.